hvhallmann/waes-web/README.md

 4. Check the result on v1/diff/NAME

 your two files will be analysed after that and an response in JSON format will be sent back

+### Suggestions for improvement

+- Include an database instead of using files to parse files.
+- identify the format of the file the user is sending
+- improve error handling
+- from the test specification, it will be better if there is an file to work with since the beginning, like an example.